Introduction

 7. Internal Controls

-- Approval processes for expenditures and payments.
+- Setting approval processes for expenses and payments.

 8. Audit Support